manuel-uberti/manuel-uberti.github.io/_posts/2017-08-02-eyebrowse.md

   hack on my Emacs configuration I do it here.

-Combined with [Projectile](https://github.com/bbatsov/projectile), `eyebrowse` is the definitive piece of the puzzle I was missing to have to an optimised work environment.
+Combined with [Projectile](https://github.com/bbatsov/projectile), `eyebrowse` is the definitive piece of the puzzle I was missing to have an optimised work environment.